-The current breast cancer screening market is dominated by imaging technologies such as mammograms and ultrasound and is one of the few screening markets with broad government funding.
-The market size is limited by the technology in place (which is only effective with women aged 50-74 years) and the low level of compliance (due to fear of X-Rays and need to visit breast screening clinics).
-Although mammography has been shown be an effective screening tool, the accuracy of this technology has its limitations, and consequently 30% of mammography screening results will be made up of false negatives, false positives and indeterminate results.
+The current breast cancer screening market is dominated by imaging technologies such as mammograms and ultrasound and is one of the few screening markets with broad government funding in many jurisdictions.
+The market size is limited by the technology in place (which is effective with women aged 50-74 years, but less effective with younger age groups) and the low level of compliance (whether due to cultural or religious concerns, fear of x-rays, or the need to physically attend breast screening clinics).
+Although mammography has been shown be an effective screening tool, the accuracy of this technology has its limitations and consequently 30% of mammography screening results can provide false negatives, false positives, and indeterminate results.

-In comparison to imaging technologies, BCAL test will be accessible to all women regardless of age and location.
-This is particularly advantageous for women between the age of 20 to 40 years who have no other effective screening method.
-As it is a blood-based test, BCAL is less invasive, with no exposure to x-rays, and fits in with standard laboratory blood collection and laboratory processing.
-BCAL will be a more cost effective and efficient business model than current imaging technologies – changing the model from multiple, high cost screening centers to a centralized cost effective laboratory process.
-This will reduce healthcare costs, increase user compliance and clinical outcomes.
+As it is a blood-based test, the BCAL test is less invasive, with no exposure to x-rays, and fits in with standard laboratory blood collection and laboratory processing.
+The BCAL test is also designed to be a more cost effective and efficient business model than current imaging technologies, changing the model from multiple, high-cost screening centres to a centralized cost-effective laboratory process.
+This approach seeks to reduce healthcare costs, increase user compliance and clinical outcomes.

 Early detection potential with impressive AUC

 BCAL Diagnostics approach separates control from IDC Stage 1 and Stage 2 using 12 candidate markers and 2 clinical variables with 85% accuracy and 91% sensitivity (Table) and impressive AUC

 Once validated, the BCAL Diagnostics approach can be a competitive diagnostic